kaeaton/kaeaton/README.md

 - 👋 Hi, I’m Katrina Eaton
-- 👀 I’m interested in Java, Kotlin, and spending too much time playing video games,
+- 👀 I’m interested in Java, Kotlin, and spending too much time playing video games
 - 🌱 I’m currently working on my Masters in CS at Mills College in Oakland, CA
 - 📫 How to reach me: katrina.eaton at gmail dot com.